Louisiana State University – LSU School of Nursing’s CRNA Program

 The academic portion of the CRNA program is mostly classroom-based, though some courses have online components.
 You’ll be attending the New Orleans campus intermittently throughout the 36-month program.
 The class load is heaviest, in the beginning, allowing you to make a smooth transition into your clinical experience.

-The clinical portion begins in the second semester and includes rotations through many clinical sites in order to provide you with a well-rounded experience.
+The clinical portion begins in the third semester and includes rotations through many clinical sites in order to provide you with a well-rounded experience.
 An effort will be made, however, to place you within the geographic location of your choice.

 During your clinical experience, you’ll benefit a great deal from LSU School of Nursing’s three human patient simulators.
 The lab has an adult and a fiberoptic bronchoscopy simulator.

 You will use the simulation lab to practice basic and to study anesthesia critical incident management.